-A shoulder luxation is usually caused by a hard fall and is often accompanied by pain and inability to move.
-Shoulder luxation can be diagnosed by X-ray examination.
-When the shoulder head is dislocated, it is important that it be repositioned to its original position soon.
-After the shoulder is repositioned, a rehabilitation process follows under the supervision of a physical therapist.
-The physiotherapists of Fysiofitaal Tilburg work together with you towards a successful recovery!
+A shoulder luxation is usually caused by a hard fall and is often accompanied by pain and unable to move.
+The diagnosis shoulder luxation can be stated using x-ray.
+When the shoulder head is dislocated, it is important that it be returned to its original position soon.
+After putting the shoulder follows a rehabilitation program under the supervision of a physical therapist.
+The physiotherapists at Fysiofitaal Tilburg work with you toward a prosperous recovery!

 Symptoms:

 A shoulder luxation is often accompanied by severe pain.
 This makes it almost impossible to move the shoulder.
-As a reflex, the shoulder muscles can tighten violently to stabilize the shoulder as much as possible.
-Due to the shifting of the shoulder head, a depression in the shoulder can be seen and sometimes the head can be clearly felt at the front of the shoulder.
+As a reflex, the shoulder muscles tighten violently to still stabilize the shoulder as much as possible.
+The shifting of the shoulder head can cause a bulge to be seen in the shoulder and sometimes the head can be felt clearly at the front of the shoulder.

 Diagnosis:

-If acute shoulder luxation is suspected, the general practitioner requests an X-ray.
-This shows to which side the shoulder has shifted and whether other structures have been damaged.
+If acute shoulder luxation is suspected, the family physician will request a X-ray on.
+This shows which side the shoulder has shifted to and whether other structures have been damaged.
 Thus, such as the labrum, capsule and tendon tissue.

-If you have experienced shoulder luxation in the past, we speak of chronic instability.
-Here you can experience fear of the shoulder head dislocating.
-If the shoulder luxates regularly, further examination can be done using an MRI scan and an X-ray.
-The physiotherapists at Fysiofitaal Tilburg can determine whether there is instability in the shoulder joint by means of a so-called pathology-specific test.
+If you have experienced a shoulder luxation in the past we speak of a chronic instability.
+Here you may experience fear of the shoulder head dislocating.
+If the shoulder luxates regularly, further examination can be done using a MRI scan and an x-ray.
+The physical therapists of Fysiofitaal Tilburg can determine whether there is instability in the shoulder joint by means of a so-called pathology-specific test.

 Chronic instability